+550 Megahertz

+Less than to Two-way Two-way

-Less than 550 Megahertz 550 Megahertz to 660 Megahertz 750 Megahertz 870 Megahertz Two-way Capability Two-way Enabled 8% 5% 42% 45% 92% 87%
+550 Megahertz 660 Megahertz 750 Megahertz 870 Megahertz Capability Enabled

+8% 5% 42% 45% 92% 87%

 As a result of the upgrade of our systems over the past several years, approximately 92% of the homes passed by our systems have bandwidth of 550 megahertz or greater.
 This bandwidth capacity enables us to offer digital television, high-speed Internet services and other advanced services.
 It also enables us to offer up to 82 analog channels, and even more channels when our bandwidth is used for digital signal transmissions.
 Our increased bandwidth also permits two-way communication for Internet access, interactive services, and potentially, telephone services.